 1) consideration of objects and phenomena, dependent of human ability to symbolize and considered in an extrasomatic context;

-2) ethnographic description;

-3) the emergence of human being as a cultural phenomenon;

-4) ethnological comparative study of local cultures;
+- 2) ethnographic description; - 3) the emergence of human being as a cultural phenomenon; - 4) ethnological comparative study of local cultures; - 5) all of the above.

 8. Modern cultural anthropology is characterized by...